khicken/sleapGUI/README.md

 # sleapGUI
-Create workflows for foundational SLEAP commands.
+Create workflows for foundational SLEAP commands using tensorflow version.

+Install Tensorflow Version of SLEAP: https://legacy.sleap.ai/installation.html

 ## Installation
 This application uses the same Qt bindings as SLEAP, through the QtPy compatibility layer, i.e. must be run in the SLEAP conda environment.